Katie Whitefoot

 Courtesy Appointment, Heinz College

-Kate S. Whitefoot is an associate professor in the Departments of Mechanical Engineering and Engineering and Public Policy at Carnegie Mellon University.
-She is a member of the NextManufacturing Center for additive manufacturing research and a faculty affiliate at the Carnegie Mellon Scott Institute for Energy Innovation.
+Kate Whitefoot is an associate professor in the Department of Mechanical Engineering and the Department of Engineering and Public Policy at Carnegie Mellon University.
+She is an associate editor of the Journal of Mechanical Design, a Fellow of Carnegie Mellon University’s Scott Institute for Energy Innovation, and a member of the NextManufacturing Center for additive manufacturing research.
 Prior to her current position, she served as a senior program officer and the Robert A. Pritzker fellow at the National Academy of Engineering, where she directed the Academy’s Manufacturing, Design, and Innovation program.

 Whitefoot has gained recognition nationally and internationally for her research and teaching.
-Her work is featured in the Washington Post, Popular Mechanics, Bloomberg Business, and Business Insider, and referenced in the 2017-2025 Corporate Average Fuel Economy rulemaking.
-She has worked with several companies, including Boeing, Cummins, Ford, and IBM, and has been invited to present briefings at the White House, Capitol Hill, the Department of Commerce, and the Environmental Protection Agency.
+She received the NSF CAREER Award, ASME’s Design Automation Committee Young Investigator Award, and the Freeman and Nelson Best Paper Award, and was selected by the NAE’s Frontiers of Engineering. as an emerging engineering leader.
+Her work is featured in the Atlantic, New York Times, Wall Street Journal, and Washington Post and referenced in multiple rulemakings by the U.S. Department of Transportation and Environmental Protection Agency.
+She has worked with several companies, including Boeing, Cummins, Ford, and IBM, and has been invited to present briefings at the White House, Capitol Hill, the Department of Commerce, Department of Energy, and the Environmental Protection Agency.

 2011 Ph.D., Design Science (mechanical engineering & economics), University of Michigan